 Forensic research on Auschwitz, however, has always been controversial.
 Investigating the gas-chamber mass murder is considered a blasphemous act, a way of disturbing the peace of the dead.

 While respecting the victims, whether of foul play or of circumstance, this documentary nonetheless tries to conduct Auschwitz research on the basis of the forensic sciences, where material traces of the crime and their interpretation reign supreme.
 Although it is generally agreed that no autopsy of any victim has ever been performed, most of the claimed crime scenes – the chemical slaughterhouses called gas chambers – are still accessible to forensic examination to a greater or lesser degree.
 So, what did these gas chambers of Auschwitz look like?
 How did they operate?
 What were they used for?
 In addition, the infamous Zyklon B can also be examined.
 What exactly hides behind this ominous name?
 How does it kill?
 And what effect has it on masonry?
 Does it leave traces that can be found still today?

 These and many other questions are thoroughly examined in this documentary.
 The horror of Auschwitz is meticulously dissected, and thus, for the first time, it really becomes comprehensible.

-This video documentary, which you can download here in various versions (compressed and uncompressed, with or without subtitles, and a 1-hr short version), accompanies the book of the same title, which is Volume 2 of the series "Holocaust Handbooks."
+This video documentary, which you can download here in various versions (compressed and uncompressed, with or without subtitles), accompanies the book of the same title, which is Volume 2 of the series "Holocaust Handbooks."
 You can also download it as an eBook at no charge at www.HolocaustHandbooks.com.